Alice2O3/Hello-RChain/README.md

     npm run server
     ```

-10. Input `localhost:8080` for all virtual machines with your browser, and you can see a input box and two buttons `GetInfo` and `SetInfo`.
+10. Input `localhost:8080` for all virtual machines with your browser, and you can see an input box and two buttons `GetInfo` and `SetInfo`.

 11. Press `GetInfo` to fetch data from RChain and show it in the input box, press `SetInfo` to write data to RChain.
 Debug messages are shown in the console.